-I don't plan on making posts this serious.
+I don’t plan on making posts this serious.
 But throughout my past few days of traveling, I felt compelled to make a blog post on it.
-I really love traveling, it has shaped me as a woman.
-I have grown, matured, and become more open minded because of it.
-But there is a part of traveling that has not become easier, and I really want to share it with you.
+I love traveling, it has shaped me as a woman.
+I have grown, matured, and become more open-minded because of it.
+But there is a part of traveling that has not become easier, and I feel an urge share it with you.

 Each time I travel, I meet new people that have given me so much joy or have severely challenged my deeply rooted beliefs.
 Either way, I get connected with them and form this inexplicable bond that traveling does.
 Sometimes it is with a local, another female solo traveler, or just a group of fun people from my hostel.
 We all come from different backgrounds with this inner hunger to discover more than what our culture taught us.
 This bond is something I cannot explain.

 A friend I made in Tuscany.
 Strangely, we were from the same city in Texas!

 And each time I meet someone, connect with them, share parts of my life with them; I have to let them go.
 They are on to their next adventure and I am on to my own.
 I must selflessly let them go and grow, although my selfishness tells me to cling on and hold tight.
 I have not yet figured out how to make this process easier or if it ever does.

 Maybe, just maybe, I will end up in the same city or country with one of the people I have met along the way.
 But it is not a guarantee.
 And I am learning to be content with being each other’s distant cheerleaders.